TomWhitwell/Axo-Control/README.md

 - NB: If you can't find the Joystick, there is a space for a 7th pot underneath

 3 x 12mm square tactile switches
-- Omron B3F-4050 is the right switch, but it seems to be a fairly standard layout
+- Multicomp MCDTS2-4R is the right switch, but it seems to be a fairly standard layout
 - The board also has space for standard little 6mm tactile switches
-- You can get keycaps for the Omron 12mm switches: Black: B32-1310, Orange:  B32-1320, Yellow: B32-1330, White: B32-1360, Red: B32-1380
-- Alternatively, Multicomp MCDTS2-4R switch, and Black: KTSC-21K, White: KTSC-21I, Yellow: KTSC-21Y, Red: KTSC-21R.
-(Unconfirmed)
+- You can get keycaps for the Omron 12mm switches:Black: KTSC-21K, White: KTSC-21I, Yellow: KTSC-21Y, Red: KTSC-21R. (

 4 x 1k Resistors for LEDs (use higher values - 5k to 10k if you have ultrabright LEDs)